Welcome ceremony with Colloquium hosts Bronwyn Clark (APC) and Fiona Stoker (ANMAC)

-In this session, Donna aims to explore and expand upon opportunities to introduce a standardised Placement Evaluation Tool (PET) to measure of the quality of clinical placement.
+In this session, Simon will explore and expand upon opportunities to introduce a standardised Placement Evaluation Tool (PET) to measure the quality of clinical placement.
 The PET has been developed using a co-design approach and pilot testing has been completed with nursing students.
-Establishing a shared approach to evaluating quality experiences for students on placement has gre...
+Establishing a shared approach to evaluating quality experiences for students on placement has great pot...

-Explore the process of creating a new experiential program centred on a framework of Entrustable Professional Activities (EPAs) and the quality assurance methodologies and preceptor support materials employed to deliver experiential placements through Community Pharmacy.
+Explore the process of creating a new experiential program centred on a framework of Entrustable Professional Activities (EPAs).
+Simon focuses on the quality assurance methodologies and preceptor support materials employed to deliver experiential placements through community pharmacy.

-1. Demonstrate the basic framework of how to construct an EPA based experiential curricula for ...
+1. Demonstrate the basic framework of how to construct an EPA based experiential ...